emmanuelsec50/car_game/README.md

-This is just a simple car game
+This is just a simple series of terminal games